-A meeting comes up where I need to show the work.
+It's 2024: A meeting comes up where I need to show the work.
 So I open Notion, update the brain.
 Open MailerLite, check the campaign metrics.
 Open the Google Sheet, log the latest pipeline numbers.
+Check Google Analytics and Google Search Console to get a pulse of visibility.
 Open HubSpot, double-check that contact records still match.
 By the time the meeting starts, every system is current.
 It feels good for about a week.

 Then the systems drift.
 Notion gets stale.
 The Sheet falls behind.
 The email tool has results I never logged anywhere.
 Another meeting comes up.
 The cycle restarts.

 For years that was the rhythm.
-I dealt with it because every operator deals with it.
 The pain wasn't any single tool.
 It was the recurring update tax I paid every time a stakeholder needed visibility.

-This is the May 2026 cut of the stack that emerged.
+This is the May 2026 stack at the top of my list.

 Most marketing stacks are evaluated on features.
 The new criteria is different.
 A tool earns its place if Claude can read it, write to it, and orchestrate around it without me opening a tab.
 Each context switch is a tax.
 A stack designed around one orchestration layer pays it once.

-I'm not fully off the old systems.
-Notion is still where some knowledge lives.
-Google Sheets still tracks what hasn't been migrated.
 This is reevaluation in progress, not a clean rebuild.
-The deeper frame on what this looks like as a system lives in the AI content systems pillar guide.
+The deeper frame on what this looks like as a system lives in the pillar guide.

 The stack below is six tools, doing the work that twelve used to do, for sub-$250 a month.